Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 >    * Rumble is supported on gamepads recognized by Apple's GameController framework, including PS4, PS5, Xbox, and Switch Pro controllers.
 >    * If the gamepad exposes both motors, you can control each speed individually.
 Otherwise, the higher value of the left and right motor speed applies to all motors.
 >    * The first [`SetMotorSpeeds`](xref:UnityEngine.InputSystem.Haptics.IDualMotorRumble) call allocates rumble resources, which adds latency.
 >    * When all motor speeds are set to `0.0`, an inactivity timer starts.
-After 2 minutes, rumble resources are released to preserve controller battery.
+After two minutes, rumble resources are released to preserve controller battery.
 The next [`SetMotorSpeeds`](xref:UnityEngine.InputSystem.Haptics.IDualMotorRumble) call reallocates them and again incurs allocation latency.

 [//]: # (TODO: are we missing any supported configs?)